return42/sphkerneldoc/linux_src_doc/drivers/mtd/mtdcore_c.rst

 Description
 -----------

-This functions return free bytes position in the OOB area.
-I you want to get all the free bytes information, then you should call mtd_ooblayout_free(mtd, section++, oobfree) until it returns -ERANGE.
+This function returns free bytes position in the OOB area.
+If you want to get all the free bytes information, then you should call mtd_ooblayout_free(mtd, section++, oobfree) until it returns -ERANGE.